 One of my favorite examples of this took place during a week long adventure with humpback whales.
-Evidently, scientists had been trying to figure out why many of the whales had deep gashes in their skin.
+Evidently, scientists had been trying to figure out why many of the female whales had deep gashes in their skin.
 Scar tissue stood out from the darker color of their skin, making it easy to see.

 Many theories were bounced around, but no conclusion was found.
 Eventually, Penelope Smith said to the group, “Why don’t you just ask them?”
 Who, the whales?
 Yes.
 Ask the whales.
 Many of us did just that.
 The response that came made perfect sense.

 We were spending the week in the Silver Bank off the coast of the Dominican Republic.
 The Silver Bank is a sanctuary where humpback whales come each winter to have their babies and mate.